 Yes, you may participate in both programs.

-The number of students you can bring into Experience Ventures will be determined by your college or university partner hosting the initiative, since various types of experiences are offered across Canada.
+The number of students you can bring into Experience Ventures will be determined by your post-secondary institution hosting the initiative, since various types of experiences are offered across Canada.